Nikolaos Margioris: Biography

-Nikolaos Margioris belongs also to the 100 Great Greeks as he greatly contributed to the formation, presentation and popularization of current Greek metaphysical philosophy based on the comparative analysis of the most popular international philosophical views in this area with the corresponding Greek views.
+Margioris was listed in the 60th place of the 100 Great Greeks Greek TV show, which ranked the most important figures in Greek history.
+The reasoning behind was that he greatly contributed to the formation, presentation and popularization of the Greek metaphysical philosophy based on the comparative analysis of the most popular international philosophical views in this area with the corresponding Greek views.

-Nikolaos Margioris was a uniquely gifted modern esoteric experiential personality, of multiple talents and of unprecedented dynamism and productivity, who noiselessly passed the threshold of his country, delivered the quintessence of integrated spiritual experiences that summarizes the interaction of a metaphysical worldview in the oriental cultures and the ancient Greek, Hellenistic and Christian Orthodox view of life and death.
+Margioris was a uniquely gifted modern esoteric experiential personality, of multiple talents and of unprecedented dynamism and productivity, who noiselessly passed the threshold of his country, delivered the quintessence of integrated spiritual experiences that summarizes the interaction of a metaphysical worldview in the oriental cultures and the ancient Greek, Hellenistic and Christian Orthodox view of life and death.

-He had a son, and a daughter.
+Margioris had a son, and a daughter.
 His son is Andrew Margioris, a Greek endocrinologist and former Chief Editor of the Hormones Endocrine journal.

 Metaphysical philosophy

 Nikolaos Margioris considered metaphysics as the only truth, believing that it is possible for the man to realize the truth.

-In his writings he deals with issues such as arithmosofia, considered pseudomathematics or pseudoscience by scientists.
+In his writings he deals with issues such as arithmosofia (wisdom of the numbers), considered pseudomathematics or pseudoscience by scientists.

 Books such as Dravidians, the Pre-hellenic Greeks belong to the movement of Neopythagoreanism.
 He describes myths as reality, like the war of the Atlanteans against Dravidians, which he places chronologically around 16,000 years BC, a time where is no documentation.